 Painting with Fire

 Elena is the first Latina princess created by Disney, introduced to the small screen in 2016.
 Described with terms like “bold,” “adventurous” and “fierce,” Elena has a scepter of light, a wand that exerts magical powers and weakens her body slightly with each use.
-Unlike all of the significant Disney princesses who have appeared on the big screen first, Elena was introduced to the market without a major theatrical film release, only on TV, which has caused some to denounce her treatment as second-class.
+Unlike all of the significant Disney princesses who have appeared on the big screen first, Elena was introduced to the market without a major theatrical film release, only on TV, which has caused some to denounce her treatment as discriminatory.